php42/TPDP-Dev-Tools/README.md

 ## Diffgen
 This is a patching utility, you don't need to use it if you'd prefer to use xdelta or whatever.
-Like most romhack patchers, it produces differential patches so that game assets need not be redistributed.
+Like most romhack patchers, it produces differential patches so that the original game assets need not be redistributed.
-It just provides TPDP specific functionality such as bypassing the encryption and compression on the archives which reduces diff sizes and allows file-level patching within the archive.
+It provides TPDP specific functionality such as bypassing the encryption and compression on the archives which reduces diff sizes and allows file-level patching within the archive.
 It also provides a convenient way to extract all the files from the archives for editing.
 Invoke with --help for syntax.